KEBE: History

 On January 24, 2017, Charles Conrad's Chalk Hill Media filed for license reassignment, as an agreement had been made with the North Texas Radio Group to sell the original Jacksonville radio station for $50,000.
-North Texas Radio Group owns KMAD Madill, Oklahoma and KSOC Tipton, Oklahoma.
-Consummation of the sale was finalized on March 10, 2017, with KEBE remaining in simulcast of KZQX Tatum under the new ownership.
+North Texas Radio Group owned KMAD Madill, Oklahoma and KSOC Tipton, Oklahoma.
+Consummation of the sale was finalized on March 10, 2017, with KEBE remaining in a simulcast of KZQX Tatum under the new ownership.

 On April 17, 2019, a license reassignment was granted by the FCC, that would transfer the licenses of KEBE and its FM translator to East Texas Results Media, LLC, headed by Mike Huckabee and Paul Coates.
 Upon consummation, KEBE became a sister station to KTLU in nearby Rusk.
 Consummation of the sale occurred on June 1, 2019.

 East Texas Results Media closed the offices in Jacksonville, and took all six stations licensed to them silent as of July 1, 2019.

 KZXM, KFRO-FM, KLJT, and KMPA have all since been sold to the Educational Radio Foundation of East Texas, owner and operator of Christian stations KVNE and KGLY.
 KEBE and KTLU remained silent, while awaiting sale of the facilities to new ownership.
 The facilities had until July 1, 2020 to return to broadcasting, or by law, the licenses for both would have been revoked, and the facilities deleted.

 On June 18, 2020, KEBE and its related FM translator 104.7 K284CT returned to regular broadcasting.
 Both facilities received a grant to resume full operations on June 24, 2020.
-KEBE is currently simulcasting KOME-FM, a Classic Hits formatted radio station near Glen Rose, Texas.
+KEBE began simulcasting KOME-FM, a Classic Hits formatted radio station near Glen Rose, Texas.

 On December 23, 2020, East Texas Results Media applied to move 104.7 K284CT to the northern edge of KEBE's coverage area, dropping one channel to 283 (104.5 MHz), and changing the translator's COL to Tyler.

 Effective March 30, 2021, East Texas Results Media sold KEBE, KTLU, and two translators to KEBE's operator Chisolm Trail Communications, LLC.

 On July 16, 2022, KEBE dropped its simulcast with KOME-FM and went silent ahead of a pending sale.

-Consummation of the sale from Chisholm Trail Communications LLC. to Richard Witkowski of North Texas Radio Group, L.P. was filed on January 10, 2023.
+Consummation of the sale from Chisholm Trail Communications LLC. to Richard Witkowski of North Texas Radio Group, L.P. was filed on January 10, 2023, the deal having closed on January 6.
 KEBE AM and FM, as well as translator K284CT remain silent, under separate Special Temporary Authority filings granted by the Federal Communications Commission.